Wuthering Heights

-Wuthering Heights is an 1847 novel by Emily Brontë, initially published under her pen name Ellis Bell.
+Wuthering Heights is the only novel by the English author Emily Brontë, initially published in 1847 under her pen name "Ellis Bell".
 It concerns two families of the landed gentry living on the West Yorkshire moors, the Earnshaws and the Lintons, and their turbulent relationships with the Earnshaws' foster son, Heathcliff.
-The novel was influenced by Romanticism and Gothic fiction.
+The novel, influenced by Romanticism and Gothic fiction, is considered a classic of English literature.

-Wuthering Heights is now widely considered to be one of the greatest novels ever written in English, but contemporaneous reviews were polarised.
-It was controversial for its depictions of mental and physical cruelty, including domestic abuse, and for its challenges to Victorian morality and religious and societal values.

-Wuthering Heights was accepted by publisher Thomas Newby along with Anne Brontë's Agnes Grey before the success of their sister Charlotte's novel Jane Eyre, but they were published later.
+Wuthering Heights was accepted by publisher Thomas Newby along with Anne Brontë's Agnes Grey before the success of their sister Charlotte Brontë's novel Jane Eyre, but they were published later.
+The first American edition was published in April 1848 by Harper & Brothers of New York.
 After Emily's death, Charlotte edited a second edition of Wuthering Heights, which was published in 1850.

-It has inspired an array of adaptations across several media, including English singer-songwriter Kate Bush's song of the same name.
+Though contemporaneous reviews were polarised, Wuthering Heights has come to be considered one of the greatest novels written in English.
+It was controversial for its depictions of mental and physical cruelty, including domestic abuse, and for its challenges to Victorian morality, religion, and the class system.
+It has inspired an array of adaptations across several types of media.

 Plot

 Opening

 In 1801, Mr Lockwood, the new tenant at Thrushcross Grange in Yorkshire, pays a visit to his landlord, Heathcliff, at his remote moorland farmhouse, Wuthering Heights.
-There he meets a reserved young woman (later identified as Cathy Linton), Joseph, a cantankerous servant, and Hareton, an uneducated fellow, who presents himself as such.
+There he meets a reserved young woman (later identified as Cathy Linton), Joseph, a cantankerous servant, and Hareton, an uneducated young man who speaks like a servant.
 Everyone is sullen and inhospitable.
-Snowed in for the night, Lockwood reads the diary of the former inhabitant of his room, Catherine Earnshaw, and has a nightmare in which a ghostly Catherine begs to enter through the window.
+Snowed in for the night, Lockwood reads diary entries of the former inhabitant of his room, Catherine Earnshaw, and has a nightmare in which a ghostly Catherine begs to enter through the window.
 Awakened by Lockwood's fearful yells, Heathcliff is troubled.

 Lockwood later returns to Thrushcross Grange in heavy snow, falls ill from the cold and becomes bedridden.
-While he recovers, Lockwood's housekeeper Ellen "Nelly" Dean tells him the story of the strange family.
+While he recovers, Lockwood's housekeeper, Ellen "Nelly" Dean, tells him the story of the strange family.